Last updated on May 9th, 2023.

 In winter, one option for advanced walkers is to wear a lightweight inner sock liner inside a cushioned outer sock.

-Nylon is a synthetic material that is stretchable, wicks away moisture, is durable, and is lightweight.
+Nylon is a synthetic material that is stretchable, wicks away moisture and is durable and lightweight.
 It also pills easily and is not breathable which can lead to excess sweating.

 Cotton is lightweight, breathable, dries quickly and is inexpensive.
-Negatives include the fact that it absorbs moisture and is heavy when wet.
+Negatives include the fact that it absorbs moisture, takes a while to dry out, and is heavy when wet.